 Exercise has a causal relationship with how much energy you have and can be the difference between finding your day-to-day tasks easy or exhausting.
 This causal relationship is based upon the concept of the Specific Adaptations to Imposed Demands (SAID).
 This tells us that your body will adapt to the specific demands of any activity, no more, no less.
 If your daily life consists of sleeping and sitting during your commute, at work, during lunch, and in front of the TV/computer, then this is exactly what your body is adapted to do.
 If these are the only things you’re doing then this is also the most difficult tasks you do all day.

 This is why sedentary people are more likely to feel tired and have poor energy levels.
 This can feel like a bit of a Catch-22 situation as you are tired because you don’t exercise enough but you also don’t have the energy to exercise.
-The good news is you don’t need to be running regular marathons, lifting weights 7 days-a-week, or playing sport every hour of the day to boost your energy levels.
+The good news is you don’t need to be running regular marathons, lifting weights 7 days a week, or playing sport every hour of the day to boost your energy levels.
 To start with, all you need to do is pick one thing which is somewhat challenging for you and do it consistently until it feels a little easier.
 Then pick something slightly harder again and repeat.
-For example, if you currently do no exercise at all, you could start with walking for 10 - 20 minutes, 2 - 3 times/day (possibly as part of your commute and/or lunch break) and steadily try to build up your walking pace.
-As this feels easier you could progress onto jogging 2 - 3 kilometres and working your way up to either running at a faster pace or increasing the distance covered.
+For example, if you currently do no exercise at all, you could start with walking for 10 - 20 minutes, 2 - 3 times/day (possibly as part of your commute and/or lunch break), and steadily try to build up your walking pace.
+As this feels easier you could progress onto jogging 2 - 3 kilometers and working your way up to either running at a faster pace or increasing the distance covered.
 This is just one example and is not the only option.
-The same prinicple can be applied to anything including cycling, gym classes, at home exercises, calsitenics etc. Just remember to start off simple and build from there.
+The same principle can be applied to anything including cycling, gym classes, at-home exercises, calisthenics, etc. Just remember to start off simple and build from there.

 Retrieved from https://sanescohealth.com/blog/general-adaptation-syndrome-stages/

-Sleep consistency refers to going to bed and waking at the same time everyday, including weekends.
+Sleep consistency refers to going to bed and waking at the same time every day, including weekends.
 Your body has its own internal clock called your circadian rhythm.
-You can think of your circadian rhythm like your personal timezone and disruptions to your regular sleep and wake time as flying to timezone and experiencing ”jet-lag”.
-When you change timezone (or in this case change your sleep routine), your body will increase cortisol levels (i.e. the stress hormone) which stimulates the fight and flight branch of your autonomic nervous system causing your heart rate to quicken, your blood pressure and blood glucose levels to increase, and increase your desire for quick energy foods such as simple sugars and caffeine.
+You can think of your circadian rhythm like your personal timezone and disruptions to your regular sleep and wake time as flying to a new timezone and experiencing ”jet lag”.
+When you change timezone (or in this case change your sleep routine), your body will increase cortisol levels (i.e. the stress hormone) which stimulates the fight and flight branch of your autonomic nervous system causing your heart rate to quicken, your blood pressure and blood glucose levels to increase, suppress your melatonin levels, and increase your desire for quick-energy foods such as simple sugars and caffeine.
 All of these actions are a protective mechanism to help you deal with poor quality/poor quantity of sleep and ensure you stay alert to protect yourself.
-After a long night out with friends you may be quick to assume that you feeling so rough the next day is due to alcohol alone, however, if could be that you also have "jet lag" from changing your nighttime routine.
-To help maximise your sleep, try following the following advice:
+After a long night out with friends you may be quick to assume that the reason you feel so rough the next day is due to alcohol alone, however, it could be that you also have "jet lag" from changing your nighttime routine.
+To help maximise your sleep, try following the below advice: